 With so much data being generated every moment, a lot of it is measured and processed into insights.
 However, how many of these insights are relevant.
 Not all measurements that are tracked over time are important to everyone.
 It is important while building actionable visualizations for your audience, that you consider which are the key actionable insights that they want to see.
 These “key” performance indicators are the KPIs.

-They are a small subset of the performance indicates that you as an organization are tracking.
+They are a small subset of the performance that indicates that you as an organization are tracking.
 For each group of users, the KPIs will be different.
 For example, for a retail shop floor manager, foot traffic and POS lines are an important KPI during the day, while in the same retail organization, the executive team wants to see the sales revenue, costs, and overall profits.

 Now that we know the players, let’s get back to the story.
 As you can see, the data value that represents the property of the subject is contextualized to derive a measurement, which is processed over time with additional business context to give us a business metric which we compare with other metrics to determine its performance and only those which are important for our business function are KPIs for us.